Small Business Resources

 January 1 of each year.

-Beginning Jan.
-1, 2024, the citywide minimum wage will increase to $18.29 per hour.
+The citywide minimum wage in 2024 is $18.29 per hour.
 Minimum wage for tipped workers in the food and beverage industry will be $15.27 as long as they receive $3.02 in tips per hour.

 Wage rates timeline for Denver's citywide minimum wage.